Things to Do in Hawaii During Christmas by Island in 2025

 In our opinion, the Island of Hawai’i (Big Island) is the second-best place to whale watch.
 There are a lot of wonderful tour companies that leave from the resorts along the Kohala Coast or down in Kailua-Kona.
 Explore all our favorite Big Island whale-watching tours.

-Oahu offers whale-watching tours but, in my experience, more as a compliment to snorkeling and sunset cruises.
+Oahu offers whale-watching tours, but, in my experience, more as a complement to snorkeling and sunset cruises.
 Whales frequent the Waianae Coast north of Ko Olina Resorts and are even seen swimming by Diamond Head.
+These are the best whale-watching tours on Oahu.